top of page

 If you have a fever, a known infection, or have experienced vomiting or diarrhea within 24 hours prior to your appointment time, I request that you cancel & reschedule your session for another time, with no fee.
 Inclement weather may also result in necessary late cancellations.

-Going into labor / having your baby will not result in a cancellation fee!
+Going into labor / having your baby will not result in a cancellation fee.

 Are there contraindications to Lymphatic Facilitation?